 Serving SpinachYou'll find fresh raw spinach in the produce section of your grocery store, usually near the other leafy greens.
-Cooked and canned spinach is available in the canned vegetable aisle and the freezer section will have frozen cooked spinach.
+Cooked and canned spinach is available in the canned vegetable aisle, and the freezer section will have frozen cooked spinach.
 Raw spinach works well as greens for salads (be sure to wash raw spinach, even when you buy it "pre-washed" and bagged), or you can cook the spinach and use it as a side dish.
-Frozen and canned spinach can be heated and served or can be used as ingredients in a variety of dishes.
+Frozen and canned spinach can be heated and served or be used as ingredients in a variety of dishes.

 Nutrition InformationOne cup of raw spinach leaves has 30 milligrams calcium, 24 milligrams magnesium, 167 milligrams potassium, 8.4 milligrams vitamin C, 58 micrograms folate, 2813 International Units vitamin A and 145 micrograms vitamin K. That same cup of raw spinach leaves has only seven calories.